 - Length: There’s no right length for a meta description.
 It all depends on the content and the message that you’re trying to communicate.
 Google alters the length from time to time, allowing for meta descriptions from 155 to 300 characters.
 When you write your meta description, convey your message in at least 155 characters.

 - Actionable Tone: A boring snippet might not be good enough to spark curiosity among your readers.
-The meta description is an invitation to click on the search result.
+So, in order to optimize meta descriptions for SEO, make them an invitation to click on the search result.

 - Call-to-Action: Without a proper CTA, especially if you have something to sell on your page, your invitation to click isn’t complete.

 - Focus Keyword: If the search phrase corresponds with the focus keyword in your meta description, Google will highlight the focus keyword in SERPs.
 This will further encourage users to click on your link.

 - Relevance: You should never write a meta description that deceives users into clicking.
 A misleading snippet will decrease your rankings, and increase your bounce rate at the same time.
 Use only meta descriptions that are relevant to the content on the page.

 - Uniqueness: If you have the same meta description on several pages of your website, you will only confuse Google.
 That will inevitably result in lower rankings for your entire site.
 If you can’t think of a unique meta description, it’s better to let Google choose the right snippet for your link.

 General Meta Description Writing Tips

 Now that you have a better knowledge of what meta descriptions are, it’s time to start crafting the perfect meta descriptions for your pages.
 Think about what would motivate a user to click on your link in the search results page.
 What do you offer in your URL?
 Is it something that users can read, or something they can buy?